analiamiguel/test_app_6/README.md

-cFirst test repo complete ruby on rails development by ana
+First test repo complete ruby on rails development by ana